trevorwslee/MicroPython-DumbDisplay/README.md

 l.enable_feedback("fl")
 ```

-There are two ways feedback of the layer can be received -- polling or callback
+There are two ways feedback of a layer can be received -- polling or callback

 ### Poll for Feedback